Intravenous pyelogram — Overview covers definition, what to expect and results of this imaging test.

 - Cardiac arrest

-However, if you're pregnant or think that you may be pregnant, tell your doctor before having an intravenous pyelogram.
-Though the risk to an unborn baby associated with radiation is small, your doctor may consider whether it's better to wait or to use another imaging test.
+However, if you''re pregnant or think that you may be pregnant, tell your doctor before having an intravenous pyelogram.
+Though the risk to an unborn baby is small, your doctor may consider whether it''s better to wait or to use another imaging test.

 How you prepare